 Alexandra Kathryn Mosca

-Alexandra’s recent article for Next Avenue How the Pandemic Has Changed the Way We Grieve is a follow-up to A Funeral Home Director’s View of the Pandemic, which she wrote last spring when the death toll in New York City was at its highest.
+Alexandra’s articles about death and mourning in the wake of the pandemic are must-reads for those struggling with loss or trying to understand it.
+Her article for Next Avenue How the Pandemic Has Changed the Way We Grieve is a follow-up to A Funeral Home Director’s View of the Pandemic, which she wrote in the spring of 2020 when the death toll in New York City was at its highest.

 Doris V. Amen